-9 Top-Rated Attractions & Things to Do in Whitstable, England
+11 Top-Rated Things to Do in Whitstable, England

-Spending a weekend in Whitstable is a rite of passage for big city folks looking to escape the hustle and bustle.
-An easy jaunt from nearby Canterbury, this charming fishing village garnishes the northern Kent coast with its colorful houses, delightful fishermen's huts, shingle beach, and eclectic shops.
+Spending a weekend in the quaint English seaside town of Whitstable is a rite of passage for big city folks looking to unwind.
+An easy jaunt from the nearby cathedral city of Canterbury and only 1.5 hours from London by train, this charming fishing community graces the northern Kent coast with fun attractions, colorful houses, delightful fishermen's huts, a picturesque shingle beach, and an eclectic array of shops.

-Plan your sightseeing in this charming seaside town with our list of the top things to do in Whitstable.
+Plan your sightseeing in this charming Kent seaside town with our list of the top attractions and things to do in Whitstable, England.

 Address: Harbour Street, Whitstable, Kent

 If you're looking for a place to relax and enjoy Whitstable at its best, it's here.
-The cliff-top Tankerton Slopes offers tremendous sea views on a path that eventually leads to Herne Bay.
+The gently sloping hillside known as Tankerton Slopes offers tremendous sea views and is connected to Whitstable harbor via a path that eventually leads to Herne Bay.

 Insider's Tip: Parking is free along the road near the slopes, but it can get busy on weekends, so arrive early or be prepared to wait for a spot.